Welby Commission

+G.K.
+Gokhale and Dinsha Wacha deposed before the commission in 1897.

-The Commission's 1900 report called for the British House of Commons to insure impartiality of financial arrangements.
+The commission's 1900 report called for the British House of Commons to insure impartiality of financial arrangements.
 English costs were not to be relieved at the expense of Indian revenues.
 India, as a member of the British Empire, was to be prepared to provide support.
 The India Office must be consulted regarding charges affecting India and that India's payments to England should be tied to a fixed exchange mission in Pre-independence India.